Editor’s Note: This post was updated on April 2, 2019.

-This means that an original article empowers both the existing customer relationships while also increasing brand awareness.
+This means that an original article empowers the existing customer relationships AND increases brand awareness.

 Looks like a win-win to me.

-If you haven’t noticed yet, most of the examples and best practices this far have focused on lead nurturing and brand awareness campaigns.
+If you haven’t noticed yet, most of the examples and best practices thus far have focused on lead nurturing and brand awareness campaigns.

 That’s because B2B sales are often based on trust and take more time to close.

-Another format of B2B Facebook ads that has recently caught my eye is promoting customer testimonials and case studies.
+Another B2B Facebook ad format that recently caught my eye is promoting customer testimonials and case studies.

 For example, ConvertKit placed a customer testimonial right in the ad image.

-According to a survey conducted by Dimensional Research, an overwhelming 90% of respondents say that positive online reviews influence their buying decisions.
+According to a survey conducted by Dimensional Research, an overwhelming 90% of respondents said that positive online reviews influence their buying decisions.

-And as you look at the chart below, nearly 40% of people have spotted customer reviews on Facebook — so you might want to give your positive client reviews a boost by promoting them in a Facebook ad.
+And as you look at the chart below, nearly 40% of people have spotted customer reviews on Facebook.
+With that in mind, you might want to give your positive client reviews a boost by promoting them in a Facebook ad.